Research Placement Rotations

 Neuropsychology Faculty offering Research Placements

-Jennifer Davis, PhD, ABPP-CN, Seth Margolis, PhD, ABPP-CN: Researching Everyday Activities of Living (REAL) Lab (RIH).
-Researching Everyday Activities of Living (REAL) Lab.
+Jennifer Davis, PhD, ABPP-CN & Seth Margolis, PhD, ABPP-CN: Researching Everyday Activities of Living (REAL) Lab (Rhode Island Hospital).
 Drs.
-Davis and Margolis co-direct the REAL Lab research placement and will be accepting one resident for the 2023-2024 training year.
+Davis and Margolis co-direct the REAL Lab research placement.
 REAL Lab studies center on functional and psychosocial aspects of cognitive impairment in adults and older adults.
 Current interests relate to neuropsychological and psychosocial aspects of medication adherence, predictors of functional decline and compensatory strategy use in MCI and mild dementia, the ecological validity of cognitive testing, neuropsychological side effects of medications, individual factors related to driving safety, as well as psychosocial adjustment to illness and disability more broadly.
 There will be opportunities to be involved in grant funded projects aimed at testing new neuropsychologically informed interventions (i.e., beta and feasibility testing of an internet-based anti-stigma intervention for people with epilepsy; health behavior promotion among mid-life adults at risk for cognitive decline in both English and non-English speaking individuals).

-Brian Kavanaugh, PsyD, ABPP-CN: Modulation of Frontoparietal Dynamics in Adolescent Working Memory Deficits.
-This research placement focuses on the modulation of frontoparietal oscillatory dynamics underlying adolescent working memory deficits.
-Our group utilizes brain imaging (e.g., structural and resting-state functional MRI), electrophysiological activity recording (e.g., task-related EEG), non-invasive brain stimulation (e.g., TMS), and computational modeling to modulate the neural dynamics underlying working memory deficits in adolescents.
-This involves two ongoing research projects that are attempting to modulate oscillatory dynamics underlying working memory deficits in adolescents with ADHD.
-The resident will have opportunities to be actively involved in active study procedures, EEG/MRI data analysis, and literature reviews on related topics.
-There is also access to our pediatric neuropsychology dataset as well as our ongoing study that is investigating smartphone-based neurocognitive testing in children and adolescents.
-Prior experience with analysis of EEG or MRI data is strongly encouraged.
+Brian Kavanaugh, PsyD, ABPP: Research in Accelerated iTBS targeting of working memory versus inhibitory control in adolescent ADHD.
+This research placement focuses on using non-invasive brain stimulation (intermittent theta burst stimulation [iTBS]) to modulate the neural dynamics underlying working memory (WM) and inhibitory control (IC) in adolescent ADHD.
+Our group utilizes brain imaging (e.g., structural and resting-state functional MRI), electrophysiological activity recording (e.g., task-related EEG), non-invasive brain stimulation (e.g., iTBS), and behavioral paradigms to develop a new treatment for executive functioning deficits.
+This involves an ongoing clinical trial, an experimental research study, and data from our recently completed TMS-ADHD research studies.
+The clinical psychology resident will have opportunities to be actively involved in active study procedures, EEG/MRI data analysis, and literature reviews on related topics.
+There is also access to our pediatric neuropsychology dataset.
+Prior experience with analysis of EEG, TMS, or MRI data is strongly encouraged.

-Brown University Department of Cognitive, Linguistic & Psychological Science
+Brown University Department of Cognitive and Psychological Sciences

 Internship Grant Program

 The Internship Grant Program was created to provide the opportunity for clinical psychology residents to apply for 'seed money' for small research projects during the internship year.
 This research is generally an outgrowth of the research placement, with the research placement supervisor serving as a mentor.
-There is a total of $7,000 available per internship year.
+There is a small amount of funds available per internship year.